Testing gold, specific gravity method

 It is, however, invaluable if you already have clues:

-You think you have a gold Sovereign, you know they are made of 22ct gold, you get a reading of 12, it can't be 22ct, it is a fake.
+- You think you have a gold Sovereign, you know they are made of 22ct gold, you get a reading of 12, it can't be 22ct, it is a forgery.

 It is especially useful for coins, because you know exactly what the genuine coin is made of, and you can also look up the exact weight and carat in The Gold & Silver Buyer's Handbook).